 Talk to an immigration attorney about whether you might ask to “reopen” your case.
 This is a legal possibility in situations where new evidence has arisen, or where you are applying for a form of relief that was unavailable at the time of the earlier proceedings (in this case, a green card based on a same-sex marriage).

-For more information on same-sex immigration rights, see the “LGBT Rights and U.S. Immigration Law” page of Nolo’s website.
+For more information on same-sex immigration rights, see the “LGBTQ Rights and U.S. Immigration Law” page of Nolo’s website.